kpavlov/ksp-maven-plugin/README.md

 ## Overview

-This plugin integrates KSP (Kotlin Symbol Processing) into Maven builds, allowing you to process Kotlin source files with annotation processors that use the KSP API.
+This plugin integrates [KSP (Kotlin Symbol Processing)](https://kotlinlang.org/docs/ksp-overview.html) into Maven builds, allowing you to process Kotlin source files with annotation processors that use the [KSP API](https://github.com/google/ksp/blob/main/docs/ksp2.md).

 ## Requirements

 - Maven 3.6.0 or higher
 - JDK 11 or higher
-- Kotlin 2.2.21 or compatible version
+- Kotlin 2.2.21 or a compatible version

 ## Configuration